lolski/janusgraph-with-spark-standalone-poc/README.md

 Get the Docker Community Edition for your operating system at http://docker.com

 ### Build The Docker Image
-Build the image `grakn/oracle-java-8:latest` which is required for this project
+Build the image `grakn/oracle-java-8:latest` which is required for this project.
+This docker contains basic dependencies such as Java 8 and SSH
 ```
 cd docker-grakn-oracle-java-8
 docker build -t grakn/oracle-java-8:latest .